Find flights

 Cheap flights to Oxford

-CMH — OXF
+— OXF

 1 adult

-Temperature and rainfall in Oxford by month
+Temperature in Oxford by month

 If weather is an important factor for your trip to Oxford, use this chart to help with planning.
 For those seeking warmer temperatures, July is the ideal time of year to visit, when temperatures reach an average of 17.0 C. Travellers hoping to avoid the cold should look outside of January, when temperatures are typically at their lowest (around 4.0 C).